 A year later after the Clarks began work, Dr. Amanda Madrid, a well-known health leader in Honduras, joined Predisan and become the founding medical director.
 Her first project was establishing CEREPA, the Center for Rehabilitation of Patients with Addictions.

 Although Dr. Clark died in 1994, founding missionary Doris Clark continued as a revered counselor in Predisan’s work.
 Dr. Madrid continues as medical director, overseeing all the direct medical care and public health services Predisan provides.
 Left, Historic photo with Dr. Robert Clark and Dr. Amanda Madrid and Predisan’s first nurse, Martha Mendez.

-Predisan work in Catacamas and the mountain clinics — continues in the Good Samaritan Clinic, Catacamas, clinics in the outskirts of Catacamas, clinics in remote mountain villages, and the CEREPA addiction treatment center, Catacamas.
-The clinics serve an area population of more than 90,000 people.
+Predisan work in Catacamas and the mountain clinics — continues in the Good Samaritan Medical Center Catacamas, health centers in the outskirts of Catacamas, health centers in remote Cuyamel mountain villages, and the CEREPA addiction treatment center, Catacamas.
+The health centers serve an area population of more than 90,000 people.

 Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming Jesus and healing the sick.